GNHub-de/GNHub/README.md

 4. Aimbot for all games

 # Changelog
+### 2.4 _alpha_
++ Arsenal for mobile is activated (but in restricted mode, that is, the functions where the game crashes were taken out)
++ War Tycoon Bug Fix

 ### 2.3 _alpha_
 War Tycoon
 + the weapons mods where you must have made a hit became buttons